 Some of these service offerings may include things like home warranties.
 An insurance policy shouldn’t be looked at as a home warranty.
 There may be things covered by a home warranty that are excluded on a homeowners insurance policy.

 However, some of the most valuable parts of a home warranty product may be available through an insurance policy for a much more affordable price.
+Also, homeowners insurance covers some damage to your home, but can cover more with endorsements and add-ons.
 So, when it comes time to choose a homeowner’s insurance policy, don’t forget to ask your agent about add-ons.

 Oftentimes, first-time homeowners are newlyweds.
 The price of wedding and engagement rings seems to be ever-rising.
 Before being a homeowner, the groom may have insured a diamond ring on a stand-alone inland marine policy or similar product.

 Once a homeowner’s policy is put into place, these items can be scheduled as personal property and coverage for theft and mysterious disappearance obtained for a significantly lower price than it costs to insure these pieces of jewelry on their own policies.